Nullware-Softworks/Aurora-Betas/README.md

+Download AuroraClientML and the Dependencies folder.
-Download BTKUILib and place it in mods.
+Put them both in mods.
-Then download the AuroraClientML.dll file and place it in mods.
+And enjoy!